Please scroll down to download resume as pdf

-She continued her studies with residencies at Rijksakademie in Amsterdam, Cittadellarte in Biella and Akademie der Künste in Berlin.
+She studied at the Rietveld Academie in Amsterdam, where she specialised in photography and continued her research with residencies at the Rijksakademie in Amsterdam, Cittadellarte in Biella and the Chinese European Art Centre in Xiamen, China.

-which is made visible by presenting different sequential incidents which have been registered within a given period and location in a singular spatial arrangement.
-The issue of the responsibility for the existence of an image, the choice for the right moment and the framing which determines an image also plays an important role in her work.
+The issue of responsibility for the existence of an image, the choice of the right moment and the framing that determines an image also play an important role in her work.

-Korfmann’s work can be characterized by a formal level of composition, structure and spatio-temporal experience, which is aimed at the registration and investigation of social constructions and behavior in public space.
+Korfmann’s work maybe characterized by a formal level of composition, structure and spatiotemporal experience, that is aimed at the registration and investigation of social constructions and behavior in public space.

 Design: Roosje Klap